Jumballaya/Hash-vs-Encrypt/README.md

 ## Hashing

- Hashing is a 1-way process, meaning that something that is hashed cannot be unhashed by going backward through the process like encryption.
+ Hashing is a 1-way process, meaning that something that is hashed cannot be unhashed by going backwards through the process like encryption.

  When you hash data it turns it into data that looks wildly different in comparison.
  Hashing is used for a wide-variety of problems ranging from password storage to ensuring